nicolasbrunner/articles/mountainbike/28vs32spokes.md

 Two very mediative evening sessions of wheel-building later I was contemplating a freshly built wheelset.
 Another two evenings of wrenching later the entire bike was assembled and ready for a first ride.
 It left me somewhat puzzled.
 The Scor 2030 climbed slower than my Transition Sentinel which had heavier wheels.
 Now when I say slower I mean slower by feel not by numbers (I’m in the anti-Strava camp).

 How is this possible?
-The Scor had lighter wheels, less suspension, good climbing efficiency and was a touch lighter overall as well (although the frame of the Sentinel iself is significantly ligher).
+The Scor had lighter wheels, less suspension, good climbing efficiency and was a touch lighter overall as well (although the frame of the Sentinel itself is significantly lighter).

 First, let’s dig into the numbers.